 - Use Virtual or Physical Firewall :-

-We strongly recommend using a software or appliance-based web application firewall (WAF) to help filter out malicious data.
+Above all, we strongly recommend using a software or appliance-based web application firewall (WAF) to help filter out malicious data.

 - Apply Encryption :-

-It’s assumed internet-connected applications are not secure.
+Certainly, it’s assumed internet-connected applications are not secure.
 Therefore encryption and hashing passwords, confidential data, and connection strings are of the utmost importance.

-Tell us how was the post about Beginner’s Guide To SQL Injection. if you want to learn this then Apply Now.
+Tell us how was the post about Beginner’s Guide To SQL Injection.
+If you want to learn this then Apply Now.